PabloSanchi/SpaceChessScreens/README.md

 - Stop the server
   - Kill all related running terminals
 - `bash kill-chess.sh`
-  - You must be in the LiquidGalaxyVisualization folder
+  - You must be in the SpaceChessScreens folder
 - `ssh open-ches.sh NUMSCREEN`
-  - You must be in the LiquidGalaxyVisualization folder
+  - You must be in the SpaceChessScreens folder

 [3.0]
 If you cannot connect using the rig modal in the web, [renember to ask the owners the `.env` file](#env)